blackstork-io/fabric/docs/language/data-blocks.md

 ### Generic arguments

-- `config`: (optional) a reference to a named configuration block defined outside the document.
-If provided, it takes precedence over the default configuration for the plugin.
-See [Plugin Configuration]({{< ref "configs.md#plugin-configuration" >}}) for the details.
+- `config`: (optional) a reference to a named configuration block for the data source or a content provider.
+If provided, it takes precedence over the default configuration.
+See [Data source configuration]({{< ref "configs.md#data-source-configuration" >}}) for the details.

 ### Plugin-specific Arguments